-The Emonda used to be the fastest climber in game, but has been bumped a few spots with the release of the Drop Shop.
-Still, it climbs nice and quick.
-You’re going to take on the Everest Challenge anyway, so why not unlock a nice climber while you’re at it?
+The Emonda used to be the fastest climber in game, but has been bumped a few spots since those early days.
+But look at it this way: you’re going to take on the Everest Challenge anyway, so why not unlock a nice climber while you’re at it?

 What’s the Time Gap?

-The 9 frames above are separated by 13 seconds on a climb up Alpe du Zwift at 300 watts with a 75kg rider using the Lightweight Meilenstein wheelset.
+The frames above are separated by just 10 seconds on a climb up Alpe du Zwift at 300 watts with a 75kg rider using the stock 32mm carbon wheelset.